fleetdm/fleet/docs/infrastructure/faq.md

 It is possible to configure osqueryd to log query results outside of Fleet.
 For results to go to Fleet, the `--logger_plugin` flag must be set to `tls`.

+### What are my options for storing the osquery result logs?

 ### Troubleshooting

 Expecting results, but not seeing anything in the logs?